Managing Water Resources

 The DIC Group maintains a firm grasp of water risks relevant to Group operations and promotes a variety of initiatives to ensure the effective use of water resources.

-Principal Initiatives in Fiscal Year 2021
+Principal Initiatives in Fiscal Year 2022

 01Assessing Water Risks

-In recognition of the fact that water risks, which include drought, floods and water quality, vary greatly from region to region, companies are increasingly expected to set targets that take into account local water conditions in line with the World Wide Fund for Nature (WWF), which has stepped up efforts to help formulate such targets, publishing Setting Site Water Targets Informed by Catchment Context: A Guide for Companies.
-In fiscal year 2018, the DIC Group began using the Aqueduct Water Risk Atlas,* the preferred water risk assessment tool, to map risks at its production sites around the world.
-However, Aqueduct assesses only regional water risks, that is, risks associated with a site’s location, which are caused by external factors, and do not take into account operational water risks, which are attributable to internal factors.
-Accordingly, under the guidance of a third-party organization the Group established a consistent global framework for assessing water risks arising from both local water conditions and site operations, which it deployed to screen sites in Japan, the PRC and the Asia–Pacific region.
+In recognition of the fact that water risks, which include drought, fl oods and water quality, vary greatly from region to region, companies are increasingly expected to set targets that take into account local water conditions in line with regional challenges as outlined recently by the World Wide Fund for Nature (WWF).*1 In fiscal year 2018, the DIC Group began using the Aqueduct Water Risk Atlas.*2 However, Aqueduct assesses only regional water risks, that is, risks associated with a site’s location, which are caused by external factors, and does not take into account operational water risks, which are attributable to internal factors.
+Accordingly, under the guidance of a third-party organization the Group established a consistent global framework for assessing water risks arising from both local water conditions and site operations, which it has deployed to screen sites in Japan, the PRC and the Asia–Pacific region.
+Specifically, the Group classified water risks into categories such as drought, floods and water quality, and mapped them using two scales, namely, “regional water risks” and “operational water risks,” classifying those sites that register at the upper end of both scales as being high risk, as shown in the diagram below.
+Regional water risks were assessed using the Aqueduct Water Risk Atlas, while operational water risks were evaluated using a questionnaire developed in-house.
+Screening identified 16 sites as being high risk.

-• The DIC Group uses the World Resources Institute (WRI) Aqueduct Water Risk Atlas to map water risks, including water stress, drought and floods, at 186 sites worldwide.
+• The DIC Group uses the WRI’s Aqueduct Water Risk Atlas to map water risks of water stress, drought and fl oods, among others, at 186 sites worldwide.

 Mapping of regional water risks and operational water risks